 High tenacity | 500~650 |

-Thermoplastic fibre melts during high temperatures resulting in brittle and glass transition at some point below the melting point.
+Thermoplastic fiber melts during high temperatures resulting in brittle and glass transition at some point below the melting point.
 Also, at glass transition temperature thermoplastic becomes brittle and loses its elasticity.
-So on the opposite, cotton fibre doesn’t melt like thermoplastic fibre and remain very flexible at very low temperature.
+So on the opposite, cotton fiber doesn’t melt like thermoplastic fiber and remains very flexible at very low temperatures.
 Also at high-temperature cotton fibre decomposes instead of melting.
-Long exposure to dry heat of 300 0F(1500C) will result in fibre start decomposing slowly but exposure to high dry heat of about 4000F(2500C) causes rapid decomposition.
+Long exposure to dry heat of 300 0F(1500C) will result in fiber start decomposing slowly but exposure to high dry heat of about 4000F(2500C) causes rapid decomposition.

 cotton Pre-treatment

-Cotton pretreatment refers to the numerous processes applied to cotton fibres before they go through further treatments, similar to printing, dyeing, or finishing.
-The main objective of pretreatment is to update the cotton fibres to get desired characteristics and improve the overall quality of the final textile product.
+Cotton pretreatment refers to the numerous processes applied to cotton fibers before they go through further treatments, similar to printing, dyeing, or finishing.
+The main objective of pretreatment is to update the cotton fibers to get the desired characteristics and improve the overall quality of the final textile product.

 Pre-treatment of cotton has key benefits such as overall quality parameters and performance benefits, also,